List of Volkswagen Group petrol engines: L539 V12 (Lamborghini)

-Sixteen-cylinder petrol

-8.0 WR16 64v4T (Bugatti)
+WR16 (Bugatti)

 This W16 badged engine is the first and so far the only production W16 engine in the world.
-It is a sixteen-cylinder WR engine, of four rows of four cylinders, and is created by joining two VR8-engined 15° cylinder banks at the crankcase, and placed on a single crankshaft, with each cylinder 'double-bank' now at a 90° V-angle.
+It is a sixteen-cylinder WR engine, of four rows of four cylinders, and is created by joining two VR8-engine 15° cylinder banks at the crankcase, and placed on a single crankshaft, with each cylinder 'double-bank' now at a 90° V-angle.
 This specific configuration method means it is more appropriately described as a WR16 engine rather than W16.